INSIDE: Everything you need to know about the best Japanese Drinks in Japan.

 Unlike most countries, you can pick up a drink from a Konbini Japanese convenience store anywhere in Japan, or from one of the abundant drink vending machines found on every street corner in Japan, for less than 150 yen.

-It’s a handful of change.
+It’s only a small handful of change.

-No.1: Popular Japanese Drinks for kids – Japanese Sodas
+No.1: Japanese Sodas

 Japanese soda come in all the flavors.